3sd/civicrm-chatbot/docs/service/facebook.md

 # Integrating with Facebook messenger

 To integrate CiviCRM and Facebook messenger, you will need to:

 * create a *Facebook page* where people will chat with you (or use one you have already created)
 * connect your *Facebook page* to a *Facebook app*
 * enter credentials into your *Facebook app* and into *CiviCRM* so they can talk each other.

-The following instructions walk you through how to do this.

 ## Before you start

-Make sure that your CiviCRM site is publicly accessible and served over HTTPS ([Let’s Encrypt](https://letsencrypt.org/) offer the certificates you need for HTTPS for free if you don't already have them).
+Make sure that your CiviCRM site is publicly accessible and served over HTTPS ([Let’s Encrypt](https://letsencrypt.org/) offer free and trustworthy certificates for HTTPS for free if you don't already have one).

 ## Set up your Facebook page